British Association of Dangerous Goods Professionals

 WHO ARE YOU?

 BADGP are pleased to introduce you to some of the well-known ‘names’ in the industry, while they share a little information about themselves and their lives in dangerous goods.
-This month we introduce Jacob Sidebottom.
+This month we introduce Oliver Fairbrother.

 BADGP WEBINARS & EVENTS